mh37/Argos/README.md

 Check that the config file has the correct parameters and API keys Wigle and Google Maps

 ## Credits
-This project is a fork of https://github.com/smythtech/WifiProbeMapper, and covered under the MIT license.
+The list with MAC addresses and vendor identities is a direct copy of https://gist.github.com/aallan/b4bb86db86079509e6159810ae9bd3e4

+The initial base of this project was forked from https://github.com/smythtech/WifiProbeMapper.

 WARNING: The storage of MAC addresses is illegal in most countries and may violate your local data privacy laws.
 Check your local laws first.